 The head node can also be selected for use as a compute node, which can be a sensible choice on small clusters.

-Clicking Continue on this screen leads to the "Hadoop" screen for the Bright Cluster Manager Hadoop edition, described next.
+Clicking Continue on this screen leads to the "Hadoop" screen for the Bright Cluster Manager for Big Data edition, described next.

 3.3.14 Hadoop